Galois actions on homotopy groups: Pro- -algebraic homotopy types

-\begin{remarks} In particular, this shows that there is an action of the Galois group $\Gal(\Cx/K)$ on the relative Malcev homotopy groups $\varpi_n(X_{\an}^{\rho, \mal})$ whenever $X$ is defined over a number field $K$.
+\begin{remarks} In particular, this shows that there is an action of the Galois group $\Gal(\Cx/K)$ on the relative Malcev homotopy groups $\varpi_n(X_{\an}^{\rho, \mal})$ whenever $X$ is defined over a number field $K$ and $\rho$ is Galois-equivariant.
 The question of when this action is continuous will be addressed in \S \ref{galoisactions}.